-HERE positioning SDK can provide rich location features based on Wi-Fi, Cellular, and BT network-based positioning, including features like Online Outdoor positioning, Online-Offline Hybrid Outdoor positioning, Indoor positioning, Private Indoor positioning with fairly small intervals with the bulk of the work done by the SDK itself.
+HERE positioning SDK can provide rich location features based on Wi-Fi, Cellular, and BT network-based positioning, including features like Online Outdoor positioning, Online-Offline Hybrid Outdoor positioning, Indoor positioning, and Private Indoor positioning with fairly small intervals with the bulk of the work done by the SDK itself.
 Its advanced features include:

 - Automatic positioning method switching between satellite-based (GNSS), Wi-Fi, Bluetooth, and cellular network positioning.
 That provided the best possible position information using the available methods.

 - HERE Indoor Positioning supports both private and public data.
-You can have a private venue that is mapped through HERE Private Venues or your own custom indoor map, with the indoor location information being only available for your applications.
+You can have a private venue mapped through HERE Private Venues or your own custom indoor map, with the indoor location information only available for your applications.
 In contrast, indoor location information for public venues is available for all HERE SDK users with an appropriate license.

 - Global positioning coverage and data hosting infrastructure for optimal availability, reliability, and user experience.

-Here’s how I worked with HERE
+Here’s how I worked HERE

 1. Getting location from Here’s positioning SDK

 As mentioned in its documentation, HERE positioning SDK gives highly accurate location along with other information.
-Some of them are altitude accuracy, speed and the timestamp in a reasonably short interval of time in comparison to Google’s location service.
+Some of them are altitude accuracy, speed and timestamp in a reasonably short interval of time in comparison to Google’s location service.

 To obtain the HERE Android SDK, register or login with your HERE account from site developer.here.com, find the section for HERE Android SDK Premium Edition and click on Generate App ID and App Code to obtain your app credentials and the SDK download link.
-Now download the HERE Android SDK library from site developer.here.com and click on Get Started for Free to create the first HERE project.
+Now download the HERE Android SDK library from the site developer.here.com and click on Get Started for Free to create the first HERE project.